kofinyefreh/Queue-Up/README.md

-# Todo Application: A Different Syle all Together
+# Todo Application: A Different Style all Together

 ## To use the application, follow the following steps below